corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 In the code above:

-* A `ListenableFuture` is created and receives a thread from the `ListeningExecutorService`.
+1. A `ListenableFuture` is created and receives a thread from the `ListeningExecutorService`.
 This future does all the processing.
-* A `CompletableFuture` is created, so that it can be returned to and executed by a `FlowExternalAsyncOperation`.
+2. A `CompletableFuture` is created, so that it can be returned to and executed by a `FlowExternalAsyncOperation`.
-* A `FutureCallback` is registered to the `ListenableFuture`, which will complete the `CompletableFuture` (either successfully or exceptionally) depending on the outcome of the `ListenableFuture`.
+3. A `FutureCallback` is registered to the `ListenableFuture`, which will complete the `CompletableFuture` (either successfully or exceptionally) depending on the outcome of the `ListenableFuture`.
-* `CompletableFuture.cancel` is overridden to propagate its cancellation down to the underlying `ListenableFuture`.
+4. `CompletableFuture.cancel` is overridden to propagate its cancellation down to the underlying `ListenableFuture`.

-## Concurrency, Locking and Waiting
+## Concurrency, locking and waiting

 Corda is designed to:

-* run many flows in parallel
+* Run many flows in parallel.
-* persist flows to storage and resurrect those flows much later
+* Persist flows to storage and resurrect those flows later.
-* (in the future) migrate flows between JVMs

-Because of this, care must be taken when performing locking or waiting operations.
+This means you should take care when performing locking or waiting operations.

-Flows should avoid using locks or interacting with objects that are shared between flows (except for `ServiceHub` and other carefully crafted services such as Oracles.
-See oracles).
-Locks will significantly reduce the scalability of the node, and can cause the node to deadlock if they remain locked across flow context switch boundaries (such as when sending and receiving from peers, as discussed above, or sleeping, as discussed below).
+Flows should avoid using locks or interacting with objects that are shared between flows (except for `ServiceHub` and other carefully crafted services such as Oracles).
+Locks significantly reduce the scalability of the node, and can cause the node to deadlock if they remain locked across flow context-switch boundaries (such as when sending and receiving from peers or sleeping).

 A flow can wait until a specific transaction has been received and verified by the node using *FlowLogic.waitForLedgerCommit*.
-Outside of this, scheduling an activity to occur at some future time should be achieved using `SchedulableState`.
+Otherwise, schedule activities for future times using `SchedulableState`.

-However, if there is a need for brief pauses in flows, you have the option of using `FlowLogic.sleep` in place of where you might have used `Thread.sleep`.
-Flows should expressly not use `Thread.sleep`, since this will prevent the node from processing other flows in the meantime, significantly impairing the performance of the node.
+If you need to create brief pauses in flows, you have the option of using `FlowLogic.sleep` where you might have used `Thread.sleep`.
+Flows should **not** use `Thread.sleep`, since this will prevent the node from processing other flows in the meantime, significantly impairing the performance of the node.

-Even `FlowLogic.sleep` should not be used to create long running flows or as a substitute to using the `SchedulableState` scheduler, since the Corda ethos is for short-lived flows (long-lived flows make upgrading nodes or CorDapps much more complicated).
+Corda is optimized for short-lived flows.
+Long-lived flows make upgrading nodes or CorDapps much more complicated.
+You should not use `FlowLogic.sleep` to create long-running flows or as a substitute for the `SchedulableState` scheduler.

-For example, the `finance` package currently uses `FlowLogic.sleep` to make several attempts at coin selection when many states are soft locked, to wait for states to become unlocked:
+For example, the `finance` package uses `FlowLogic.sleep` to make several attempts at coin selection when many states are soft locked, to wait for states to become unlocked:

 ```kotlin